Hawaii Admission Act: Hawaii statehood and international law

 Prior to 1959, Hawaii was an organized incorporated territory of the United States.
 The territory was established in 1900 by the Hawaiian Organic Act.
 In 1946, the United Nations listed Hawaii as a non-self-governing territory under the administration of the United States (Resolution 55(I) of 1946-12-14).
-Also listed as non-self-governing territories under the jurisdiction of the United States were Alaska Territory, American Samoa, Guam, the Panama Canal Zone, Puerto Rico, and the Virgin Islands.
+Also listed as non-self-governing territories under the jurisdiction of the United States were American Samoa, Guam, the Panama Canal Zone, Puerto Rico, the Territory of Alaska, and the United States Virgin Islands.

 Statehood vote

-Out of a total population of 600,000 in the islands and 155,000 registered voters, 140,000 votes were cast, the highest turnout ever in Hawaii.
+Out of a total population of 600,000 in the islands and 155,000 registered voters, on June 27, 1959 a plebiscite election had 140,000 votes cast, the highest turnout ever in Hawaii.
 The vote showed approval rates of at least 93% by voters on all major islands.
 Of the approximately 140,000 votes cast, fewer than 8,000 rejected the Admission Act of 1959.

 Opposition to statehood

 The acceptance of statehood for Hawaii was not without its share of controversy.
 There were Native Hawaiians who protested against statehood.
 Prior to admission, various bills creating the state were stalled in congressional hearings since the early 1900s.
-There was a fear of establishing a state that was governed by an ethnic minority, namely the large Asian American population.
+There was a fear of establishing a state with an Asian American plurality.
 Some lawmakers worried about the addition of Hawaii's residents to the United States, in light of protests and possibly split loyalties.

 Upon the election of John A. Burns from the Hawaii Democratic Party as delegate of the Territory of Hawaii to Congress, southern leaders charged that Burns' election was evidence of Hawaii as a haven for communism.
 Burns, in 1959, would reflect on the obstacles against the statehood campaign and place more emphasis on the resistance to statehood in the islands, rather than in Washington itself.

 The reasons why Hawaii did not achieve statehood, say, ten years ago—and one could without much exaggeration say sixty years ago—lie not in the Congress but in Hawaii.
 The most effective opposition to statehood has always originated in Hawaii itself.
 For the most part it has remained under cover and has marched under other banners.
 Such opposition could not afford to disclose itself, since it was so decidedly against the interests and desires of Hawaii's people generally.

 Southern lawmakers

 Burns was involved in vigorous lobbying of his colleagues persuading them that the race-based objections were unfair and charges that Communist sympathizers controlled Hawaii were false.
-Upon leaving her seat as delegate from Hawaii, Elizabeth P. Farrington said, "Of course, [Democratic Majority Leader] Lyndon Johnson was no friend of statehood."
-Farrington added, "There were 22 times when he voted against us.
-He did everything he could, because he was representing the Southern racial opposition."
-Minutes from Johnson's tenure as head of the Senate Democratic Policy Committee indicate his repeated concessions on the issue to the segregationist Senator Richard Russell.
+Minutes from Johnson's tenure as head of the Senate Democratic Policy Committee indicate he conceded on the issue to the segregationist Senator Richard Russell.